Korean War Legacy Project

 Embed:

-In 1953, Myron Brussel constructed 4 different antennae systems in Puerto Rico with different frequencies with a mile-long antenna.
-A portable rhombic antenna was used because it was very accurate to determine if they could find radio waves associated with atomic bombs.
-These tests were part of a group of nuclear tests and detection called Operation Upshot-Knothole.
+Myron Brussel describes constructing four different antennae systems in Puerto Rico with different frequencies with a mile-long antenna.
+He explains a portable rhombic antenna was used because it was very accurate to determine if they could find radio waves associated with atomic bombs.
+He reports these tests were part of a group of nuclear tests and detection called Operation Upshot-Knothole.

 Share this Clip +